The Harmonizing Four: Television

 A rare video of a television appearance of The Harmonizing Four is them performing Amazing Grace on NBC's TV Gospel Time.

 The group would undergo many changes in lineup over the years, with Joseph Williams, Thomas Johnson and Lonnie Smith remaining at the core.
 In 1958, the final lineup was achieved with the addition of Ellis Johnson, the son and namesake of Thomas Johnson, who was able to emulate the style and diction of the earlier Jimmy Jones, as bass singer.
 The group entered a period of high album output during this period, beginning with "God Will Take Care of You" and releasing over two dozen albums in this era.
 As they collaborated on these albums, they balanced traditional gospel songs with original music and, on a number of albums, Joseph Williams would have one spoken track to accompany a traditional gospel song.
 Examples of these are "House, Picture and Prayer" from "Shine On Me" (1967), "Come Ye, Disconsolate" from "40 Years Singing Gospel" (1968), "Tommie, Lonnie and Me" from "Tommie, Lonnie and Me" (1968) and "End of My Journey" from "One God" (1972).
 The group would continue until the deaths of Joseph Williams in 1988, Ellis Johnson in 1993, Lonnie Smith in 1995 and finally Thomas Johnson in 2003.

+The song was used in the soundtrack of Saul Gone, the final episode of Better Call Saul, as background music as Saul Goodman is led into court for sentencing.